Ask the Expat! Wellington, NZ

-In wellington, because it is small, walking is fine.
+Because Wellington is small, walking is fine.
 If you want to head to the suburbs like Petone or Lower Hutt, then jump on one of the brilliant buses.

-If you are staying in Wellington, you need to visit the Seal colony.
+When staying in Wellington, you need to visit the Seal colony.
 It’s a hit with most tourists.
 For all you wine lovers, I hear Martinborough is the place you want to be.

 Tips on the best ways to meet people.